project-tetsuo/tetsuo.dev-website/docs/architecture.md

 ![git_api](/images/tetsuo-1-2.jpg)

 Modules:
-fmt - primarily used for printing outputs for debugging during development. os - Used for printing status of git clone (can probably be removed) path - Used for expanding the target path on the application server net/http - Netwokr library net/url - Used to parse the incoming target URL github.com/gin-gonic/gin - Gin for REST API github.com/go-git/go-git/v5 - go-git for interacting with GIT github.com/swaggo/files - Used to generate swagger docs github.com/gin-contrib/cors - Unit does not currently support CORS natively so this is a hack to allow CORS requests for each individual service. unit.nginx.org/go - For golang applictions this is the unit router
+* **fmt** - primarily used for printing outputs for debugging during development.
+* **os** - Used for printing status of git clone (can probably be removed)
+* **path** - Used for expanding the target path on the application server
+* **net/http** - Netwokr library
+* **net/url** - Used to parse the incoming target URL
+* **github.com/gin-gonic/gin** - Gin for REST API
+* **github.com/go-git/go-git/v5** - go-git for interacting with GIT
+* **github.com/swaggo/files** - Used to generate swagger docs
+* **github.com/gin-contrib/cors** - Unit does not currently support CORS natively so this is a hack to allow CORS requests for each individual service.
+* **unit.nginx.org/go** - For golang applictions this is the unit router

 Notes: At the moment, the target directory on the unit server is hard coded.
+This is something we have thought about a lot.
+Given the ultimate aim is a SaaS like service, this has been debated a lot.
+There is an inherent balance between opinionated and configurable.

 ### Config Service